 Don’t miss more awesome videos!
 Subscribe to FarWestChina on YouTube.

 Is it safe to travel here?
-YES!
+The short answer: yes.
 Obviously you need to use common sense like you would anywhere else in the world, but there’s no reason to be looking over your shoulder in every city you visit.
 The Uyghur people are some of the most friendly you’ll ever come across.

 The same goes for solo travelers (even the solo women) and those ethnic Chinese tourists.
 The best tool at your disposal is a simple smile – it has a disarming effect with most everybody you meet.